 .
 Alternatively, you can take an extension cord, carefully remove a few inches of the external sleeve and pull black or white lead out of the bundle.
 For a hardwired unit it may be a bit more complicated-- you would need to figure out how to reach a single string-- just don't try to do it by yourself unless you have proper electrical training.
 Anyway, here is a basic measurement procedure.
 First of all, power off your unit.
 Set the multimeter to Peak reading, put on line-worker rubber gloves and enclose the wire within the clamp.
 Finally, turn on your unit and take the reading.

-For a chart of starting and running currents of single-phase 240VAC central air conditioners depending on their size, complete step-by-step genset sizing procedure for standby and portable setups and much more get my Home Generator ebook
+For sizing procedures for standby and portable gensets, a chart of typical starting and running currents of single-phase 240VAC central air conditioners depending on their size, and much more get my Home Generator ebook

 SIZING GENERATOR TO START A MOTOR